-Plenty of my top suggestions for winter clothes in Canada can be purchased online from Amazon- making it easy to pre-order ahead of time so you can land here in the Great White North as prepared as possible.
+Plenty of my top suggestions for winter clothes in Canada can be purchased online in advance, making it easy to pre-order ahead of time so you can land here in the Great White North as prepared as possible.
 Here are my winter must-have for your Canada packing list.

 Packing List for Canada: Winter Edition

 When it comes to figuring out what to wear in Canada, I’d say boots are probably the most important things to buy.
 After all, if your feet aren’t warm and dry then you’re going to be miserable trying to explore.
 A good pair of winter boots is definitely worth the investment.
 Though, they don’t have to cost a fortune either.

 My go-to boots for winter here in Canada are Bogs.
 Are they super stylish?
 No. Are they super functional?
 Hell yes.
 They are waterproof, which is perfect for that gross, winter slush that accumulates on the roads and paths.
 Plus, if you get the insulated ones like I have, they are ideal for freezing temperatures.

 Another absolute must for winter clothes in Canada is a good coat.
 You want something warm, breathable, but also water-resistant and windproof.
 There is no shortage of winter coat options here in Canada.
 Some are 3-in-1 type coats while others are heavy duty thermal ones.
 Consider what you plan on doing during your winter visit to Canada before choosing the best style for you and remember, like the boots, a good winter coat isn’t cheap but it is a good investment (my ski jacket was over $500).
 Brands that I love and recommend for winter in Canada include Columbia, Helly Hansen, and North Face.